What is an X12 EDI Claim?

 X12 EDI structure

-X12 EDI to HL7 FHIR
+X12 to HL7 FHIR

 X12 EDI conveniently may be converted to HL7 FHIR via Tenasol.
-There is no standard specifying how to do this because of the X12 specifications private nature.
-However, we have taken the time to convert the following transactions via API or bulk transfer:
+Ane example is available in our FHIR viewer.
+There is no standard specifying how to do this, in part because of the X12 specifications private nature.
+Tenasol has custom built a solution to this and uses the full array of FHIR resources without leaving out detail.

 • 267 Individual Life, Annuity and Disability Application